mssgill/hscSphinx/database/tables.rst

-**frame_icsourcelist**      ICSRC          Bright SourceCatalog for each reduced CCD **frame_matchlist**         ML             Match list for each reduced CCD **frame_forcelist**         FORCEDSRC      Forced photometry Catalog for each reduced CCD **calibfarme_sourcelist**   CALSRC         Mosaic calibrated SourceCatalog for each reduced CCD **mosaic_sourcelist**       src            SourceCatalog for each coadd image **mosaic_icsourcelist**     icSrc          Bright SourceCatalog for coadd image **mosaic_matchlist**        srcMatchFull   Match list for each coadd image
+**frame_icsourcelist**      ICSRC          Bright SourceCatalog for each reduced CCD **frame_matchlist**         ML             Match list for each reduced CCD **frame_forcelist**         FORCEDSRC      Forced photometry Catalog for each reduced CCD **calibframe_sourcelist**   CALSRC         Mosaic calibrated SourceCatalog for each reduced CCD **mosaic_sourcelist**       src            SourceCatalog for each coadd image **mosaic_icsourcelist**     icSrc          Bright SourceCatalog for coadd image **mosaic_matchlist**        srcMatchFull   Match list for each coadd image